yosemitebandit/vebsite/content/notes/matthias-pliessnig.md

 The boat he built at RISD looks amazing -- the [Montfort Classic 12](http://gaboats.com/boats/classic12.html).
 I'd love to see more of his boats and more info on the steaming process.

+and another profile on the chairmaker Curtis Buchanan:

+{{% youtube IaqBHssy7cQ %}}